Are you a business owner who’s thinking of trying B2B Facebook marketing?

 As a small B2B business, the most effective ways to create your custom audience are: by using a customer file, website traffic, or engagement.

-- Website traffic: people who visited your website.
-A few ways that you can segment these people are: by time spent on site, number of site visits, completion and people who visited specific web pages
+By time spent on site, number of site visits, completion, and people who visited specific web pages

 To dominate with B2B Facebook marketing, it all comes down to pairing the right audience up with the right advertisement.